victor-teles/AspNetCore.Pulse/src/Pulse.ApplicationStatus/README.md

-# Application Status Health Check
+# Application Status

-This health check verifies that application is up and runnning based on `IHostApplicationLifetime`.
-If application received stop signal, eg: SIGTERM in docker container - then health status will be unhealthy and application won't be able to receive new requests.
+This health check verifies that application is up and running based on `IHostApplicationLifetime`.
+If application received stop signal, eg: SIGTERM in docker container - then health status will be unhealthy and application wont be able to receive new requests.

 ## Example Usage